occopus/docs/sphinx/source/tutorial-bigdata-ai.rst

      The webUIs are protected, the access needs a login.
 The default password is "lpds", which can be changed before deployment.

 #.
 Run a demo ML application.
-In this short demo application we can test our Anaconda development environment.
+In this short demo application we can test our Anaconda masteropment environment.
 We are building a convolutional neural network (_CNN_ or _ConvNet_) which is able to classify animals into 4 categories (dog, cat, bird and fish).
 Classification is a type of supervised learning - this means we need to provide labels for all the training data.
 We are going to utilize _Keras_ with _Tensorflow backend\_ for achieving this goal, more precisely for creating and compiling model, training and testing.
 Keras enables fast experimentation with deep neural networks, and it focuses on being user-friendly and modular, so it's a natural choice for this task, while Tensorflow is responsible for managing the underlying structures and calculations.

    Select keras-gpu-demo/Simple_image_classifier.ipynb file (see Figure 1) within the Jupyter notebook interface, and select Cells/Run All to run all of the commands below, or use shift+enter within a cell to run the cells one-by-one.